Drakan: The Ancients' Gates: Gameplay

 The gameplay of Drakan: The Ancients' Gates is virtually identical to its predecessor.
 It is a third-person action-adventure perspective that consists of two main parts of gameplay - on the ground and in the air.

 Rynn casting a spell with a hand gesture, each spell has a unique gesture.

 When controlling the protagonist, Rynn, on the ground, there are many ways in which the player can fight.
 Drakan: The Ancient Gates introduces target locking on enemies in order to focus Rynn’s hits, as well as magic spell castings, on the enemy at hand.
 30 spells can be learned, which require directional movement of the control stick on the PS2 controller.
 Spells including Clone, Combust, and Fear are additions to the game often not seen amongst other RPGs.
 There are 74 weapons that players can choose from, that are either acquired from shops or as loot, that include swords, clubs, bows, and even scimitars.
 An additional fighting tactic that can be used on the ground is Arokh’s fire-breathing, when called-upon, but this can only be accessed later in gameplay.
-Lastly, shields can be equipped to Rynn’s left arm, which can block most attacks, but reduce the speed at which offensive attacks are dealt.

 When flying mounted on Arokh, a dragon, the duo is superior to any ground enemy, but on the other hand, facing flying enemies will require a lot of maneuver and aim.
 Arokh can target-lock enemies, similar to Rynn, and can use various elemental attacks, like fire, electricity, and sonic waves.
 When controlling Arokh, the player has free movement in three dimensions, up and down, left and right, forward and backward.

 While there is no difficulty setting in the game, there are skill trees implemented into the game to enhance the player’s power output.
 Experience points, gained through defeating enemies, are the currency to acquire skills in the following three different skill trees: Melee, Archery, and Magic.
 Skill trees can be built in a balanced manner throughout the game, or the player can choose to specialize in one fighting style to start.